Brazoria County Gathering Place Interfaith Ministries, Inc.

 Our education programs include the Brazoria County Alzheimer’s Awareness Project and Brain Camp, classes we teach at Brazosport College and in the community to maximize brain health.

 Our partner for the BCAAP is the Brazoria County Health Department.
-For the past five years, our unique Alzheimer’s Awareness Project has held the largest community-based memory screening project in the United States.
+For the past six years, our unique Alzheimer’s Awareness Project has held the largest community-based memory screening project in the United States.
 We collaborate with Brazoria County libraries, churches, area senior centers, and independent senior communities to offer screenings with the help of 35 healthcare providers, civic organizations, and retiree groups who provided volunteers.
 BCAAP sponsors regional Caregiver Conferences each year.

 We are on the corner of East Mulberry and South Chenango in downtown Angleton.